Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Professional expertise has value

-No one should ever pay to present
+No one should ever pay to instruct

 Compensation models should evolve as organizations become sustainable